qri-io/website/content/docs/tutorials/cli_quickstart.md

 Welcome to the wonderful world of the Qri Command Line Interface.
 After the first section of this tutorial is the quick start.
 After following that portion, you will be able to set up your qri repo, check the version of qri you are running, create a new dataset, list your datasets, and export your datasets.

-The whole tutorial is divided into 5 sections.
+The whole tutorial is divided into six sections.
 The topics are as follows:

 1. [QLI Quickstart](#part1)
   1.1 [`qri help`](#qri-help)